 One such study by Marily Oppezzo and Daniel L. Schwartz conveniently reveals findings in the research paper’s title: Give Your Ideas Some Legs: The Positive Effect of Walking on Creative Thinking.

 Oppezzo and Schwartz had participants complete the remote associates’ test and the alternative uses test under various conditions: Some of them sat in a chair, others stood, some walked inside or outside, while others were pushed around in a wheelchair.
 Yes, the title proved adequate – walking participants appeared to be operating at significantly boosted creativity levels than other study participants.

 Walking in nature is particularly effective due to our brain’s instinctively positive association with the color green.
 This is why the next recommendation has magic that appeals to us as a species.

 Touch Earth.
 Sow Seeds.
 Gaze Flowers.
 Do Some Gardening for Your Creativity.

 Gardening combines the positive aspects of taking a break, incubation, daydreaming, taking a walk and adds the fascination of looking at green.

 There is an increasing body of evidence that the color green enhances our problem-solving faculties and fosters creative thinking.
 Our brains associate green with life, renewal, and growth, which triggers innovation.

 In experiments, participants performed better at creative tasks if they were presented in a green rather than a white or red folder.
-So it appears a couple of seconds it all it takes to lighten that creative spark.
+So it appears a couple of seconds is all it takes to lighten that creative spark.
 Now imagine what gardening does to your brain and your thoughts.

-In an environmental context, green reduces anxiety and fatigue, as well contributing to the right frame of mind for creative tasks.
+In an environmental context, green reduces anxiety and fatigue, as well as contributing to the right frame of mind for creative tasks.

 Looking at parks in cities the world over illustrates how gardening and landscaping are important cultural artifacts.